 Solar Energy Systems

 Thinking of installing a solar or photovoltaic (PV) system to generate electricity?
 Columbia Water & Light encourages you to review this basic information and also conduct detailed research to see if this renewable energy technology is right for you.
 In Missouri, residents’ solar rights are protected in the state statutes.
-Watch our video for an overview of how a photovoltaic system installed in Columbia and how it is set up for net metering.
+Check out our guidelines to see if installing a photovoltaic system is a good fit for your home, and watch our video for an overview of how a PV system installed in Columbia and how it is set up for net metering.

 NOTE: Photovoltaic rebate funding has been allocated for the year (Oct.
 2016 – Sept.
 2017).
 Please submit your rebate and net metering application to be placed on the rebate waiting list in case additional funding becomes available.